CaptainFluffyToes/powershell_github_clone/README.md

 * Checks existing directories to make sure they are git repositories
 * Runs git pull --all on any existing repositories

+It gathers the repositories by connecting to the github api to fetch a current listing of all repositories.

 ## Usage
 The .ps1 file is not self executing.
 You will have to add 'GitHub-Clone' to the end of the file if you would like it to execute without any other commands.  otherwise you can run:

 * powershell "github-clone.ps1"

 The ps1 file can also be added to your user powershell file so that the cmdlet is always available.

+## Dependencies

+* Powershell 3.0 or greater
+* Git tools
+* Internet Connection